Article What’s in a Whole Grain?

-The germ: B vitamins, protein, minerals, fibre, vitamin E, minerals, phytosterols, and healthy fats4.
+The Germ: B vitamins, protein, minerals, fibre, vitamin E, minerals, phytosterols, and healthy fats4.

-The endosperm: mostly made up of starchy carbohydrates but also contains small amounts of vitamins, minerals, and protein.
+The Endosperm: mostly made up of starchy carbohydrates but also contains small amounts of vitamins, minerals, and protein4.

-You can see then, that when the grain is not kept whole, the balance of Mother Nature’s design is thrown off.
-That’s why when you eat white bread, made from refined white flour where only the starchy endosperm of the grain is used, you will mostly likely feel a blood-sugar rush, followed by a crash—you’re missing out on the essential vitamins and minerals in the bran and germ.
+You can see then, that when the grain is refined and not kept whole, the balance of Mother Nature’s design is thrown off.
+That’s why when you eat white bread, made from refined white flour where only the starchy endosperm of the grain is used, you will mostly likely feel a blood-sugar rush, followed by a crash—you’re missing out on the essential vitamins, minerals, fibre, and protein in the bran and germ.